niplav/site/text_reviews.md

 out of his predictions, having been an academic since 1972 he has had a lot of time to accumulate predictions.

-I might seem overly critical, Growth was profoundly informative and wide-ranging — a proper mind at work here.
+I might seem overly critical; truth be told that Growth was profoundly informative and wide-ranging — a proper mind at work here.
 Might read another one of his books; “How the World Really Works” truly is a title every polymath can write in their life.

+And finally: No endnotes. +½ points.

 __8/10__